Alveolar pressure: Changes during respiration

-During inhalation, the increased volume of alveoli as a result of lung expansion decreases the intra-alveolar pressure to a value below atmospheric pressure about -1 cmH_{2}O. This slight negative pressure is enough to move 500 ml of air into the lungs in the 2 seconds required for inspiration.
+During inhalation, the increased volume of alveoli as a result of lung expansion decreases the intra-alveolar pressure to a value below atmospheric pressure about -1 cmH_{2}O. This slight negative pressure is enough to move 500 mL of air into the lungs in the 2 seconds required for inspiration.
 At the end of inspiration, the alveolar pressure returns to atmospheric pressure (0 cmH_{2}O).

 During exhalation, the opposite change occurs.
 The lung alveoli collapse before air is expelled from them.
 The alveolar pressure rises to about +1 cmH_{2}O. 500 mL of air is expired in 2–3 seconds of expiration.
 By the end of expiration, the pressure drops gradually and becomes atmospheric again.

 Changes of alveolar pressure are determined by flow rate and airway resistance.
-While the alveolar pressure change amounts to only about Δ1 cmH_{2}O or so during normal respiration, it may be many times greaters in subjects with airway obsturction.
+While the alveolar pressure change amounts to only about Δ1 cmH_{2}O or so during normal respiration, it may be many times greaters in subjects with airway obstruction.